nathanncohen/interactive_graph_games/README.md

 - a ``strategy.py`` file that defines the graph and the strategy (see its documentation).

-Once both scripts are started, one can connect with a browser to http://127.0.0.1:5001/.
+Once both servers run, one can connect with a browser to http://127.0.0.1:5001/.
 The default strategy consists of one cop with speed 1 following a robber with speed 2 (played by the user).